American College of Gastroenterology

 Home parenteral nutrition (HPN) requires a team of clinicians to successfully manage and minimize the associated complications as discussed above.
 Home parenteral nutrition may be performed for many conditions as a short-term therapy or as a long-term therapy.
 As the parenteral nutrition formula is being adjusted in preparation for discharge from the hospital, the patient and caregiver will receive education on catheter care, operation of the infusion pump, parenteral nutrition set-up and disconnect procedures, maintenance of intake and output records, review of metabolic complications, and contact numbers for associated problems that may arise.
 All patients are monitored closely for electrolyte disturbances with routine blood draws to assure stability on HPN formula and clinic visits.
 If a patient needs readmission to the hospital, the nutrition support team and home nutritional support clinician will often work with the hospital team to provide continuity of care.

 There are many individuals who continue to work and have very full and productive lives while receiving parenteral nutrition.
-The main determinant will be the degree of disease that caused the underlying GI problem, as well as symptoms the patient is experiencing.
+The main determinant will be the degree of disease that caused the need for parenteral nutrition, as well as any symptoms the patient is experiencing.
 Each person needs to be assessed individually as to their wishes and overall medical condition to determine if they are well enough to work.

 Oley Foundation – The Oley Foundation is a national, independent, non-profit 501 (c) (3) organization that provides information and psycho-social support to consumers of home parenteral (IV) and enteral (tube-fed) nutrition (homePEN), helping them live fuller, richer lives.
 The Foundation also serves as a resource for consumers' families, homePEN clinicians and industry representatives, and other interested parties. – www.oley.org